 University of California - Santa Barbara is among your top options if you want to study Applied Mathematics.
 Applied math graduates from University of California - Santa Barbara get a earnings boost of about 18.0% above the typical income of applied math graduates.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 Powerful assistance for student vets has earned University of California - Santa Barbara a high rating.
-The top ranked major at UCSB is sociology.
+There is a grad program obtainable for students who are intrigued.
 In what areas is UCSB doing the best?
 Look into all the school's rankings.

 University of California - Davis is one of the finest schools in the country for Applied Mathematics.
 After graduation, applied math students typically make around $56,532 in their early careers.
 This school is located in the suburban region of Davis, California, close to shops and other amusement.